-As cancer is getting more and more prevalent in our canine friends, we need to be as vigilant as we can in observing our dogs and trying to detect any abnormalities that may have developed in our dogs.
+As cancer is getting more and more prevalent in our canine friends, we need to be as vigilant as we can in observing our dogs and trying to detect any abnormalities that may have arisen.

-Some symptoms of dog cancer are non-specific and rather indistinct and, especially at the onset of the disease, it is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.
+Some early signs and symptoms of dog cancer are non-specific and rather indistinct.
+It is difficult to tell whether a dog showing some cancer-like symptoms is in fact suffering from canine cancer or some other illnesses.

-It is helpful, therefore, to get ourselves familiar with some common symptoms of cancer, and at the same time, learn about some other more common disorders that may cause similar signs.
+It is therefore helpful to get ourselves familiar with some common cancer symptoms in dogs, and at the same time, learn about some other more common disorders that may cause similar signs.

-The following signs are often shown by dogs suffering from cancer.
-However, they may be caused by some other forms of illnesses as well.
+The following signs and symptoms are often shown by dogs suffering from cancer.
+(But note that they may be caused by some other forms of illnesses as well.)

 Chronic gastrointestinal problems such as vomiting and diarrhea can be symptoms of cancer of the GI tract, or cancer anywhere else.